vivekmathema/GCxGC-CRISP/README.md

 ## INSTALLATION OF CRISP SOFTWARE

 ```
-We highly recommend all installation to be done on Python 3.6.8 (tested) 64 bit version
+We highly recommend all installations to be done on Python v3.6.8 (tested) 64 bit
 ```

 ## 1A) PRE-BULIT CRISP CPU PACKAGE  (out-of-the-box )